CaiB/Jellyfin-IIS-Snarky-Guide/readme.md

     - Line 7/8: Toggle these if you'd like to use the testing server (not needed if just testing once, but Let's Encrypt has pretty strict limits on the number of failed attempts per hour)

 3) Scheduled task
-    This creates a task in the Windows task scheduler so that your certificate gets checked every morning, and if it needs renewal, that is done.
+    This creates a task in the Windows Task Scheduler so that your certificate gets checked every morning, and if it needs renewal, that is done.
 Make sure to edit the lines below to replace all 3 config-specific details.
     ```powershell
     $Action = New-ScheduledTaskAction -Execute 'powershell.exe' -Argument '-ExecutionPolicy RemoteSigned .\Update-IISCert-ToFile.ps1' -WorkingDirectory 'C:\Users\{ADMIN}\Documents\'
     $Trigger = New-ScheduledTaskTrigger -Daily -At '4AM'